XBribo/CS2-Bot-Improver/README.md

 ### Knives

-Point at the ground and press <kbd>\</kbd> to spawn the available knives at that location.
+Point at the ground and press `\` on your keyboard to generate all kinds of knives there.

 ### Flying Scoutsman

-After a match begins, use `scouts_on` or `scouts_off` to enable or disable Flying Scoutsman mode.
+After a match begins, use the command `scouts_on` or `scouts_off` to enable or disable Flying Scoutsman mode.

 ## Panel Guide (Windows Only)